Ryp/sudoku-zig/README.md

 # Sudoku

-A Sudoku game that doesn't come with puzzles in the box, bring your own!
+A Sudoku game that works!
 Supports all box sizes as long as they hold between 2 and 16 numbers, and has a solver included.
 Lets you pencil out the candidates as well, which is necessary for advanced techniques.
 Jigsaw (squiggly) puzzles are also supported, but manually entering them in CLI is tedious.